Roman and Decimal Number Converter

 This calculator can convert numbers ranging from 1 to 3999 between Roman numerals and decimal numbers.

 It's well known that the Romans used Latin letters for writing numbers.
 It is considered that the Roman numeral system is a classic example of nonpositional numeral systems, i.e., numeral systems in which the value of a figure is independent of its position.

 We remind you that in the Roman numeral system, I is 1, V is 5, X is 10, L is 50, C is 100, D is 500, M is 1000.
 For example, the number 3 is written as III in Roman numerals.
 Although everything is not so simple, and it's a nonpositional numeral system because there is an additional rule that modifies the value of a digit according to its place.

-That rule forbids the use of the same digit 3 times in a row.
-That's why 3 is III but 4 is IV and I(1) placed before the larger digit V(5) means subtraction so it's actually -1.
+That rule forbids the use of the same digit three times in a row.
+That's why 3 is III, but 4 is IV, and I(1) placed before the larger digit V(5) means subtraction so it's actually -1.

-Here is two calculators below - for numbers ranging from 1 to 3999 to roman conversion and vise versa.
+Below are two calculators - one for numbers ranging from 1 to 3999 for Roman conversion and one for decimal to Roman conversion.